 Take abstract photos.

-If you’ve never experimented with abstract photography, crystal balls are an easy place to start.
+If you’ve never experimented with abstract photography before, crystal balls are an easy place to start.
 In a sense, all crystal ball photos are abstract photos.
 But there is a difference between a picturesque beach at sunset and a strange streak of light.
 Try anything, and see how it changes when viewed through a glass ball.

 Experiment with texture.